meteahishali/CSENDistance/README.md

-Distance Estimation using Convolutional Support Estimator Network (CSEN)
+Representation Based Regression for Object Distance Estimation
 =============================

-This repository includes the implentation of the methods in [Paper]().
+This repository includes the implentation of the methods in [Representation Based Regression for Object Distance Estimation](https://arxiv.org/abs/2106.14208).

 Software environment:
 ```